 Ultra wide angle lenses usually show a considerable amount of barrel distortion but the Tokina has comparatively few problems here.
-There are, of course, some moderate to heavy barrel distortions at 16mm but we've seen a lot worse.
-The issues has eased significantly at 20mm already and there isn't really anything to complain anymore at 24mm and 28mm.
+There is, of course, some moderate to heavy barrel distortion at 16mm but we've seen a lot worse.
+The issue has eased significantly at 20mm already and there isn't really anything to complain anymore at 24mm and 28mm.
 The characteristic is slightly wavy at the longer focal lengths though so the remaining traces are not that easy to correct (if necessary anyway).

 The chart above has a real-world size of about 120x80cm.